Built in 1909 for the Home Bank, the Fernie Museum is located in the heart of historic downtown Fernie.

 Accessible, paved sidewalks | Approx. 45 minutes – 1.5 hour

 Need assistance planning your visit to Fernie?
 Have special needs?
-Please contact one of our friendly Visitor Experience Specialists and they will be happy to assist you by providing recommendations for accommodation, restaurants, attractions and activities tailored to your needs and interests.
+Please contact one of our friendly Visitor Services staff and they will be happy to assist you by providing recommendations for accommodation, restaurants, attractions and activities tailored to your needs and interests.

 Small but beautiful and informativeWhat a great way to spend an hour or so.
 Location is excellent right in the heart of the town.
 Wonderful place to gain understanding of Fernie past and present.
 Staff input is informative and welcoming.
 This has something for all ages and interest levels.
 TripAdvisor Review

 Spend an hour – learn a lotThis was a very informative museum located in an historic building.
 I enjoyed the audio stations and info on the surrounding mountains with hidden pictures to be found.
 The museum is a great way to discover Fernie's past.
 The staff member we talked to was very knowledgeable and obviously quite passionate about this museum.
 Visit if you have the opportunity.
 TripAdvisor Review